Managing High Performers

 Identifying high performers

-High performers are valuable assets for any team.
-They are powerhouses who get things done and deliver results with consistency.
-Generally, they are meeting all the expectations at their level and sometimes exceeding expectations.
-A key indicator of high performers is that they are always hungry for bigger challenges and are more productive as compared to the majority of team members at their level.
+High performers are valuable assets to any team.
+They are powerhouses who get things done and deliver results consistently.
+Generally, they meet all the expectations at their level and sometimes exceed expectations.
+A key indicator of high performers is that they are always looking for bigger challenges and are more productive than the majority of team members at their level.

 widget